Kaiser Permanente rewards employees for the excellent care they provide.

 A tentative agreement has been reached on minimum rate adjustments in every market:

-The establishment of a minimum rate will bring the first step of all wage scales up to the minimum rate and provide an increase to the other steps in those wage scales.
-If a job receiving an increase to the minimum rate is the first job in a career ladder, the wage scales for the higher-level jobs in the career ladder will also be increased.
+The establishment of a minimum rate will bring the first step of all wage scales up to the minimum rate and provide the same increase to all steps above it in those wage scales.

 Kaiser Permanente will allocate 2.5% of payroll to adjust the wage scales of certain positions in the Inland Empire (Southern California) to address Alliance concerns about wage parity with similar positions in the Southern California market.
 This amount will not exceed 9% total when the first-year across-the-board increase is factored in.
 The allocation will be distributed in 2 equal amounts: the first half effective on the first pay period following July 1, 2026, and the second half on the first pay period following July 1, 2027.